stronnag/mwptools/docs/manual/docs/mwp-Configuration.md

 See also [anonymous maps](Black-Ops.md#custom-tile) to customise the "black tile".
 The `spawn` stanza uses a proxy for non-TMS formats (see `mwptools/src/qproxy` for some examples).

+## `mwp.css`

+`mwp.css` contains alternate CSS themeing for the application.
+It is largely a placeholder, and just defines the `monospace` font.
+An example file is provided as `<PREFIX>/share/mwp/mwp.css` which can be copied into `~/.config/mwp/` if modifications are required (i.e. also set `font-size`, especially on Windows where it's too large (in the developer's opinion)).

 ## `volts.css`

 `vol.css` contains alternate CSS themeing for the battery voltage dock item that may work better on dark desktop themes.
-An example file is provided as `mwp/vcol.css` which can be copied into `.config/mwp/`.
+An default file is provided as `<PREFIX>/share/mwp/mwp/vcol.css` which can be copied into `~/.config/mwp/` if modifications are required.

 ## `places`